UC-SciTech/scitech-piot-gw/README.md

 Go to: <http://piot-gw-001:18083> (change 001 to the number of your gateway)

+The password is configured in the `.env` when created.

 ### influxdb

 Go to: <http://piot-gw-001:8086> (change 001 to the number of your gateway)

+The password is configured in the `.env` when created.

 ### home assistant